Search official government public records, criminal records, court records, and background check resources for Reva, South Dakota.

 The Reva Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Harding County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Reva, South Dakota residents are available through the local police department and authorized providers in Harding County.
+Fingerprinting services for Reva, South Dakota residents are available through local police (where present) and authorized providers in Harding County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Reva Police Department or Harding County Sheriff's Office for scheduling and fees.

 To register to vote in Reva, South Dakota, residents can register online through the South Dakota Secretary of State's website, by mail, or in person at the Harding County elections office.
 South Dakota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Dakota Secretary of State's voter lookup tool.
 For local municipal elections in Reva, contact the Harding County Clerk's office for schedules and ballot information.

 Property records for Reva, South Dakota are maintained by the Harding Director of Equalization's Office and the Harding County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Harding County, including parcels in Reva.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Harding County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Dakota counties provide online property record searches through their county websites.
-For in-person requests, visit the Harding County offices at the county courthouse.
 The Harding County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Reva, South Dakota residents are available through both county and state offices.
 The South Dakota Department of Health, Vital Records, located in Pierre, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Dakota.
 Orders can be placed online, by mail, or in person.
 Locally, the Harding County Clerk's office issues marriage licenses and maintains marriage records for Harding County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.